 The Large Munsterlander has a strong and powerful body with a firm level back that is slightly higher at the withers before it slopes smoothly to the croup and tail.
 Loins are muscular, wide with dogs having well sprung deep ribs that reach up to the loin.
 Bellies are slightly tucked up which adds to the Large Munster's athletic appearance.
 Hips are broad with dogs having well-muscled back legs and their feet are tight, well-padded being slightly round in shaped being well knuckled with a lot of thick hair between the toes.
 Tails are well feathered and set high being in line with a dog's back and thicker at the root before it tapers to the tip.
 Dogs carry their tails horizontally or slightly curved.

 When it comes to their coat, the Large Munsterlander boasts having a long, dense coat and lots of feathering on their front and back legs as well as on their tails.
-Males have more feathering than their female counerparts.
+Males have more feathering than their female counterparts.
 The hair on a dog's head lies flat, being shorter and smoother.
-The accepted breed colour is as follows:
+The accepted breed colour for Kennel Club registration are as follows:

 The Large Munsterlander is a reliable, very loyal and affectionate dog that for many years has been highly prized by hunters thanks to their intelligence and their desire to get a job done.
 They are very social dogs by nature which makes them extremely adaptable and which is just one of the reasons why they make such great family pets.
 With this said, they can be vocal at times and are quick to let their owners know when they are any strangers about making them good watchdogs.